crimsoncore/dfir/src/lab1.3.1.md

 # Lab 1.3.1 - Strings

-Run strings on rubeus
+Run strings on NativeDump
-HxD or XXD on rubeus.exe
+HxD or XXD on NativeDump.exe

+LitterBox?

 threatcheck on rubeus (make sure defender execption is off for the folder both files are located)